freenas/freenas-docs/userguide/snippets/wizard.rst

 * **Use SMTP Authentication:** check this box if the SMTP server requires authentication.

-* **Username:** input the username if the SMTP server requires authentication.
+* **Username:** enter the username if the SMTP server requires authentication.

-* **Password:** input the password if the SMTP server requires authentication.
+* **Password:** enter the password if the SMTP server requires authentication.

-When finished, click "Next".
-A message will indicate that the wizard is now ready to perform all of the saved actions.
-If you wish to make any changes, click the "Return to Wizard" button to review your edits.
-If you click the "Exit without saving" button, none of your selections will be saved.
-To save your edits, click the "Confirm" button.
-A status bar will indicate when the wizard has completed applying your settings.
+When finished, click :guilabel:`Next`.
+A message will indicate that the wizard is ready to perform all of the saved actions.
+To make changes, click the :guilabel:`Return to Wizard` button to review your edits.
+If you click the :guilabel:`Exit without saving` button, none of your selections will be saved.
+To save your edits, click the :guilabel:`Confirm` button.
+A status bar will indicate when the wizard has completed applying the new settings.

 In addition to the settings that you specify, the wizard will automatically enable :ref:`S.M.A.R.T.
 Tests`, create a boot environment, and add the new boot environment to the boot menu.
-If you also wish to save a backup of the configuration database to the system being used to access the administrative graphical interface, go to :menuselection:`System --> General`, click the "Save Config" button, and browse to the directory to save the configuration to. **It is recommended to always back up your configuration after making any configuration changes**.
+If you also wish to save a backup of the configuration database to the system being used to access the administrative graphical interface, go to :menuselection:`System --> General`, click the :guilabel:`Save Config` button, and browse to the directory where the configuration will be saved. **It is recommended to always back up your configuration after making any configuration changes**.

 #ifdef freenas
 The rest of this Guide describes the %brand% graphical interface in